 Desensitize Him.
 This is something you can do before the Canada Day or 4th of July festivities.
 By making excess noise before the fireworks start or throughout the day will allow your pet to become use to unusually loud noises and will lead to a calmer pet when it comes time to celebrate.
 However, some cats are anxious by nature so this won’t work for all pet personalities.

 Distract Her.
-Your behavior will often effect your pet’s behavior.
+Your behavior will often affect your pet’s behavior.
 By staying calm and treating her the same way as you usually would allow your pet to calmly play through the loud noise of fireworks.
 If she shows no interest in playing don’t force her—forcing her to play will stress her out even further.

 Find a Happy Place.
 Most pets have a happy place they like to go when they want a good nap or to reflect on the day.
 Use this spot when you notice your pet becoming stressed out by the noise.
 For my dog, it’s snuggled on the bed between a pillow and his favorite teddy bear.
 For other pets it could be his crate, the space behind the couch or underneath a blanket.
 However, for most pets, their happy place is being right next to you.